MATSUMOTO KÔSHIRÔ I

 [1] The 25th day of the 3rd lunar month of the 15th year of the Kyôhô era was the 11th of May 1730 in the western calendar.

-Matsumoto Kôshirô I playing the role of Aoto Saemon Fujitsuna in the drama "Hachinoki Onna Migyôsho", which was staged in the 11th lunar month of 1723 at the Nakamuraza (print made by Torii Kiyomasu II)
+The actors Ichikawa Danjûrô II, Matsumoto Kôshirô I and Yamashita Kinsaku I playing the roles of Sano Genzaemon Tsuneyo, Aoto Saemon Fujitsuna and Naniwazu in the drama "Sono Enpô Onna Migyôsho", which was staged at the Nakamuraza in the 11th lunar month of 1723 (print made by Torii Kiyomasu II)

 The Matsumoto Kôshirô line of actors